rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-cluster-agent-scheduling-customization.md

 ## Configuring the Global Settings

-You can customize the default Priority Class (PC) and Pod Disruption Budget (PDB) by updating the `cluster-agent-default-priority-class` and `cluster-agent-default-pod-disruption-budget` global settings in the Rancher UI.
+You can customize the default PriorityClass (PC) and PodDisruptionBudget (PDB) by updating the `cluster-agent-default-priority-class` and `cluster-agent-default-pod-disruption-budget` global settings in the Rancher UI for the `cattle-cluster-agent`.
+For the `fleet-agent`, update the `fleet-agent-default-priority-class` and `fleet-agent-default-pod-disruption-budget` global settings.

 Note that both the Priority Class and Pod Disruption Budget have configuration restrictions:

 + The `Value` set for the default PC cannot be less than negative 1 billion, or greater than 1 billion.
 + The `PreemptionPolicy` set for the PC must be equal to `PreemptLowerPriority` or `Never`.